-- 3.1 Residency Program Directors will develop a curriculum map to determine the list of both home and off-service rotations required to fulfill the educational expectations of the Residency Program, based on a review the Training Experiences Document, EPAs, Specialty/Subspecialty Training Requirements (STR) Document and any other documentation from the RCPS or CFPC that describes the expected scope of practice at the end or training - 3.2 The Home Residency Program Director will approach potential Host Residency Programs and negotiate the creation of the respective off-service rotation.
-Prospective Host residency Programs are obligated to provide mandatory rotations but it is at the Host Residency Program's discretion to determine whether they have the resources to provide rotations for desirable and elective elements of training - 3.3 The Home Residency Program is responsible for creating the goals and objectives/competencies for the rotation, confirming with the host that it is possible to meet them, and providing them to the Host Residency Program - 3.3.1 The Host Residency Program will determine specific logistical considerations such as clinical site, size of teams, role of the trainee in the team, teaching sessions, call responsibilities etc. The only limitations are to ensure the provision of mandatory elements and to work within PGME policies and the requirements of the RCPSC and CFPC - 3.4 The Home Residency Program will create any assessments to be used on the rotation (ITAR for time-based and Individual EPA assessments for CBME) - 3.4.1 The Host Residency Program must complete any mandatory assessments (MRA/ITAR for time-based and Individual EPA assessments for CBME).
-Should the Home Residency Program request additional assessments, it is at the discretion of the Host Residency Program whether to comply - 3.4.2 In cases where an assessment is requested by the Host Residency Program for all off-service residents, the Host Residency Program will create the specific assessment - 3.5 Residency Program Directors will identify rotations requiring a minimum mandatory clinical exposure, which may not be shortened by vacation or a conference, to ensure adequate time for assessment of competency, and ample time to address any issues of concern
+- rotation goals and objectives, in particular those less than four (4) weeks, are being met - 3.6 For off-service rotations, the Home Residency Program Director will approach potential Host Residency Programs and negotiate the creation of the respective off-service rotation.
+Prospective Host Residency Programs are obligated to provide mandatory rotations but it is at the Host Residency Program's discretion to determine whether they have the resources to provide rotations for desirable and elective elements of training - 3.7 The Home Residency Program is responsible for creating the goals and objectives/competencies for the rotation, in consultation with the Host Residency Program - 3.7.1 The Host Residency Program will determine specific logistical considerations such as clinical site, size of teams, role of the trainee in the team, teaching sessions, call responsibilities etc. The only limitations are to ensure the provision of mandatory elements and to work within PGME policies and the requirements of the RCPSC and CFPC - 3.8 The Home Residency Program will create any assessments to be used on the rotation (ITAR for time-based and Individual EPA assessments for CBME) - 3.8.1 The Host Residency Program must complete any mandatory assessments (MRA/ITAR for time-based and Individual EPA assessments for CBME).
+Should the Home Residency Program request additional assessments, it is at the discretion of the Host Residency Program whether to comply - 3.8.2 In cases where an assessment is requested by the Host Residency Program for all off-service residents, the Host Residency Program will create the specific assessment - 3.9 Programs are required to follow the PGME Policy/Policies and Procedures to complete all required steps for rotation creation and scheduling (See Appendix 1: Entrada Rotation Naming Setup Guidelines and Appendix 2: New Rotation Check List) - 3.10Programs are required to follow the PGME Office scheduling timelines to complete all the required tasks by the deadline determined by the PGME Office